← Back to Blog

 1. builds a semantic query from current user intent

-4. injects top memories as context snippets
+4. injects the top-ranked slice as context snippets

 The model never sees the entire database.
 It sees the top-ranked slice.